Yusuf-M-Mirza/Project-2/README.md

   <p><em>Figure 6: Percentage Breakdown of Work Arrangements for Digital Marketing Specialists and UX Designers</em></p>
 </div>

-- **Advancements in the age of employees as well as the number of hours worked per week lead to higher rates of physical illness**.
+- **_"Advancements in the age of employees as well as the number of hours worked per week lead to higher rates of physical illness"_**.

 - R² is **0.0066 for Age** & **0.0084 for Hours Per Week**.
 It shows there is practically no correlation between either of these variables and the prevalence of physical illness, which thus disproves the hypothesis for this dataset.